TGAMendis/Notes-taking-app-using-javascript/README.md

 # Notes-taking-app-using-javascript
-Notes taking application using Vanilla javaScript
+Notes-taking application using Vanilla JavaScript - refer to Codepen resource - https://shorturl.at/MNjvj